<<Previous | Story Intro | Return to Stories | Next >>

 "Better now that the hangover from hell is gone," she replied.

 Daniel smiled, then turned his head to look at her.
-She was lying on her side, one hand supporting her head, the other...with the IV drip still attached...moving back and forth over the space on the mattress beside her.
+She was laying on her side, one hand supporting her head, the other...with the IV drip still attached...moving back and forth over the space on the mattress beside her.
 "Need to talk?"

 "No. Well, maybe.
 I think so."